CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Supplemental Results

 \subsection{CIFAR-10 and CIFAR-100 results}

-Similar to the learning behaviors with the Fashion-MNIST dataset in the main manuscript, CIFAR-10 and CIFAR-100 exhibit faster convergence of the \textbf{Global} and \textbf{C-Gen} performance and its stability with different transferred knowledge as shown in Fig. \ref{Fig:performance_comparison_cifar10} and Fig. \ref{Fig:performance_comparison_cifar100}, respectively, in scenario (1).
-Regarding scenario (2), FedAvg depicts the slightly higher \textbf{C-Gen} performance, meanwhile \CDKT outperforms FedAvg in terms of \textbf{Global} and \textbf{C-Spec} performance. \CDKT shows a slight degradation in the last $20$ global rounds with the highest \textbf{C-Gen} performance.
-Also, FedAvg extensively fluctuates since the learned models are highly different between clients.
-Moreover, as shown in Fig. \ref{cifar10_same_hetero} and Fig. \ref{cifar100_same_hetero}, using smaller learning models at clients with two CNN layers while three CNN layers in the server model shows a slight degradation due to lower learning capacities in both datasets.
+Similar to the learning behaviors with the Fashion-MNIST dataset in the main manuscript, CIFAR-10 and CIFAR-100 exhibit faster convergence of the \textbf{C-Gen} performance, comparable \textbf{Global} and \textbf{C-Spec} performance and its stability with different settings as shown in Fig.~\ref{fixed_users_cifar10} and Fig.~\ref{fixed_users_cifar100}, respectively, in scenario (1).
+Regarding scenario (2), as shown in Fig.~\ref{subset_users_cifar10} and Fig.~\ref{subset_users_cifar100}, FedDyn and MOON depict the highest \textbf{C-Gen} performance in two datasets respectively, meanwhile \CDKT outperforms all baselines in terms of \textbf{Global} and \textbf{C-Spec} performance.
+Also, other methods extensively fluctuate since the learned models differ highly between clients.
+Moreover, as shown in Fig.~\ref{cifar10_same_hetero} and Fig.~\ref{cifar100_same_hetero}, using smaller learning models at clients with two CNN layers while three CNN layers in the server model show a slight degradation due to lower learning capacities in both datasets.
+Additionally, we plot the box plot for different settings of \CDKT to compare with other methods in terms of stability in both scenarios, as shown in Fig.~\ref{cifar10_box} and Fig.~\ref{cifar100_box}.
+Similar to the Fashion-MNIST dataset, our algorithm achieves a stable convergence in the last 20 rounds, while other baselines show significant fluctuation.